nikhilsable/Google-python-class/README.md

 to print_words() but which prints just the top 20 most common words sorted so the most common word is first, then the next most common, and so on.

+#Note:
-#Note:For the wordcount.py program, I've attached a companion txt file to work with it (small.txt).
+For the wordcount.py program, I've attached a companion txt file to work with it (small.txt).
 Please feel free to edit the small.txt file to your liking.
 Also, proper usage to invoke the command from terminal would be:

 ./wordcount.py {--count | --topcount} file ,for ex: ./wordcount.py --count small.txt

-#list1.py and list2.py are another set of exercises by Google which I manged to solve as part of the intro.
+#list1.py and list2.py
+These are another set of exercises by Google which I manged to solve as part of the intro.
 They were fun!

 Again, Thank you to Google for getting those awesome Pyhton videos a copuple of years back.